nhuang29/AurifyProject/README.md

 ### Step 2: Running Docker

-Now traverse to the slot-machine project directory via terminal/command prompt.
+Now traverse to the slot-machine project directory via terminal/command prompt (command: cd ./slot-machine).
 In the directory, a file named "Dockerfile" is located there. **First**, ensure Docker Desktop is running.
 Then, run the commands (separately):

 ```commandline
 docker build -t slot-machine-app:dev .